INTREBID/PMG-Bench/README.md

 # PMG-Bench
 A unified dataset for personalized multimodal generation in recommender systems, covering movies, e-commerce fashion, and sticker scenarios.
+This is a uncompleted version and we are working on it.

 # 🚀 Overview